Alpha Arbutin For Skin: Benefits, How To Use, And Side Effects

 • Do not use arbutin if you are pregnant or lactating as there is not enough research supporting its safety while using during pregnancy.

-Another acid that has recently become popular is tranexamic acid.
+Another acid that has recently become popular is tranexamic acid for skin.
 Let us understand in the following section how it compares with alpha arbutin in promoting skin health.

 Alpha Arbutin Vs. Tranexamic Acid